gitter-badger/luminous-code/.mkdocs/index.md

 ## Benefits

-* Keeps your code as DRY as possible
+* Helps you to keep your code as DRY as possible
-* Allows your classes and methods to not break the [Single Resposibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle)
+* Helps you to ensure that your classes and methods adhere to the [Single Resposibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle)

 ---